Nabil Sabio Azadi: For You The Traveller

-In 2012 Azadi self-published For You The Traveller, an art book created in a limited edition of 200 copies.
+In 2012, Azadi self-published For You The Traveller, an artist book created in a limited edition of 200 copies.
 For You The Traveller was a hand-bound guide to the world which contained the names, personal stories and telephone numbers of people across five continents who are willing "to offer themselves a port-of-call to any traveller passing through their region and bearing the book."
-The book was printed on recycled paper and each copy was covered in salvaged rabbit fur.
-It was well-received internationally.
+The book was printed on recycled paper, and each copy featured a handmade cover of salvaged rabbit fur in varying colours, with a Tasmanian oak spine piece secured by small steel bolts.

-The book was named "the best guide book ever" by Huffington Post critic Andrew Losowsky for its beauty, humanity and its "stunning [use of] letterpress-style typography of varying sizes and ... hand drawn maps to create moments of creativity and stillness."
-Losowsky stated "most importantly [For You The Traveller] is so beautifully idiosyncratic and personal that it suggests a chart of the overriding emotions of its cities" and that "there is no other book like it."
+For You The Traveller was well-received internationally, earning favourable reviews from The New York Times, Monocle, the Chicago Tribune, Fast Company, i-D and The Globe and Mail, and was widely reported on by numerous international editions of Vogue, Elle, Harper's Bazaar and GQ.
+Rei Kawakubo, founder of Comme des Garçons, acquired one of the limited-edition copies along with other notable figures.
+The book was named "the best guide book ever" by journalist and book critic Andrew Losowsky for its "beauty [and] humanity" and its "stunning [use of] letterpress-style typography of varying sizes and ... hand drawn maps to create moments of creativity and stillness."
+Losowsky stated in his review for Huffington Post that "most importantly [For You The Traveller] is so beautifully idiosyncratic and personal that it suggests a chart of the overriding emotions of its cities" and that "there is no other book like it."

+In 2013, For You The Traveller was selected by Jay-Z for inclusion in a pop-up shop for Barneys New York.
+Azadi's first artist book was also sold by high fashion retailers Dover Street Market, Browns in London and Centre Commercial in Paris.

+For You The Traveller was acquired by the University of California, Santa Cruz, Special Collections & Archives, and was later exhibited by the university in 2016 as part of a major survey of artist books and works on paper.
+For You The Traveller, which contained Azadi's paintings, poetry and ethnographic prose, was curated alongside artworks and books by William Blake, Italo Calvino, Stéphane Mallarmé and Miguel de Cervantes, as well as early avant-garde figures such as Guillermo de Torre.
+The exhibition included a range of interdisciplinary and experimental practitioners, including Jean-Pierre Hébert, Guillermo Gómez-Peña, Kenneth Patchen, Lou Harrison and Jean Anthelme Brillat-Savarin.
+Also presented alongside For You The Traveller were works by poets associated with modernist, concrete and post-war traditions, among them Robinson Jeffers, Ian Hamilton Finlay, Bob Cobbing, Jonathan Williams and Yusef Komunyakaa.